riddlecookie/riddlecookie.github.io/drafts/programs-as-vectors.md

 ---
 layout: post
 title: Can we think about programs as vectors?
-(Thinks, that fuck up my brain pt.
-1 - mine)
+[Things, that fuck up my brain pt.
+1 - Mine]
 image: /img/posts/2019-08-24-first-post/mr_freeman_avatar.jpg
 ---

-[The Vectorial Lambda-Calculus]

 ![some cool image]()

-I wanted to start this blog with something completely different, but screw this - topic of this post is much better :P So, fasten your seatbelts and let's begin.
+I wanted to start this blog with something completely different, but screw this - this is my blog and I can do whatever I want! :D So, fasten your seatbelts and let's begin.

-*Sidenote: I hope that I didn't make any mistake in my reasoning (because some other people came to the same results - see the references), but a [potwierdzenie/odrzucenie przez kogoś z odpowiednimi kwalifikacjami] would be perfect.*

-# Abstract thinking about programming - Turing machine
+*Sidenote: Those of you with some background can skip to the [Functions as vectors](#functions_as_vectors) section.*

+# Algorithm as a function

+What is the purpose of an algorithm (like, in general)?
+It takes some input (eg. some number, image, filled out form, etc.) and produces desired output.
+Now, we can consider all possible inputs, for which a particular algorithm was designed to take as an input.
+For example, this can be a set of all natural numbers, or a set of dates sooner than 11-10-2019.
+Let's denote this input-set as $X$ and each element belonging to it as $x$ (so, eg. a mentioned set of all natural numbers is marked as $X$ and number 4 is marked as $x$).
+Finally, let's say that for any input our algorithm produces exactly one output.

+Now, we can think of the set of all possible outcomes of our algorithm in a simmilar fassion as we did in the case of inputs.
+Then, let's just denote the output-set for a given function by $Y$, and elements belonging to it by $y$.

+To wrap everything up, we also need some name for our algorithm.
+Let's call it $f$.
+Having all of the above, we can describe an action of our algorithm, as some transition between elements from the set $X$ to the $Y$ set.
+It can be written down as follows:

+$$ X \xrightarrow{f} Y, $$

+or in another way:

+$$ y = f(x), $$

+where:
+- $x$ belongs to $X$,
+- $y$ belongs to $Y$.

+And this looks exactly like a function!

+Summing up, you can think about any program/algorithm (Skype, reddit webpage, whatever you want) as a function.
+Well, this conclusion isn't yet anything really astounding...

+# Turing machines and Lambda calculus

-There was once a genius man called [Alan Turing]() (I really recommend reading about him, at least at wiki).
-He came up with a lot of cool stuff, but today I'm gonna write about only on of these - the **[Turing machine]()**.
-It's a teorethical model, which can represent any algorithm (it actually [zainicjalizowało powstanie informatyki]).
+Now, so that it isn't too nice, let's introduce a little bit of history.
+There was once a genius man called [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing).
+(I really recommend reading his story, this can be really informative...).
+He came up with a lot of incredible ideas, but today I'm going to mention only one of those - the **[Turing machine](https://en.wikipedia.org/wiki/Turing_machine)**.
+It's a teorethical model, which can represent any algorithm.
+It actually initiated the creation of computer science.
+From Wikipedia we can learn, that:

-[Krótki opis maszyny Turinga]

-Without going into much more detail, let's just wrap up this paragraph into first step on our tour:

-**1) Each computer program can be represented by an abstract Turing machine**.

-# From Turing machine to lambda calculus

-Ok, so we have our great Turing machine.
-But an algorithm can also be represented by other mathematical models.
-One of these is called **lambda calculus**.
-It's completely equivalent to the machine from the first paragraph, but has one additional feature - it's a function.
-It actually makes a lot of sense, to think of computer programs or algorithms in terms of functions, because a function just "does something on the input and gives output".
-A computer program does exactly the same, so why not thing about this from some more abstract level.

-As before, let's summarize the above as:

-**2) Lambda calculus is equivalent to the Turing machine.
-Because of this, we can think of programs as functions.**
+*A Turing machine is a mathematical model of computation that defines an abstract machine, which manipulates symbols on a strip of tape according to a table of rules.
+Despite the model's simplicity, given any computer algorithm, a Turing machine capable of simulating that algorithm's logic can be constructed.*

+Fantastic!
+Now, we have to mention the other main player in this field - the [Lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
+In this formalism any algorithm/program can be representad as a specific **function**.
+Moreover, it has been proved that these two mentioned models are equivalent ways of describing any (computable) algorithm's logic.

+I won't go into any more detail about these concepts (those of you, who are interested in learning more I highly encourage to go through at least the provided links), but this is another way of arriving at the same conclusions, as we did earlier.

-# Thinking of functions as vectors
+# <a name="functions_as_vectors"></a> Functions as vectors

-[Link do tamtej fajnej strony z obrazkami i jakoś to sparafrazować]

-**3) Any function can be represented as a vector.
-As a result, we can think of programs as vectors!**

 # Ok, but why do I need this?

 - Kąt między programami.
 - Rzut jednego programu na drugi.
 - superpozycja programów.

-If you came to this point I'm already realy happy.
-But, it's not over yet.
-I'm going to push the level of [abstrakcyjność] (I don't know how to write this) even further, by [dodając / mixing in all of this] some **quantum physics**!

-You may have heard about the famous [Schrodinger <- poprawić o na umlaut].
-It is a [eksperyment myslowy], which [tacles?] a huge paradox in quantum physics - namely the [quantum collapse (or collapse of wavefunction)].

-[Opis eksperymentu Schrodingera]

 # References